albop/eco309/slides/ddp.md

 - $P^k_{ij}$ denotes the probability of ending in $j$, after $k$ periods, starting from $i$

 - Given an initial distribution $\mu_0\in R^{+ n}$
-    - Which states will visited with positive probability between t=0 and t=k?
+    - Which states will be visited with positive probability between t=0 and t=k?
     - What happens in the very long run?

 - We need to study a little bit the properties of Markov Chains